singnet/dev-portal/docs/products/DecentralizedAIPlatform/SDK/PythonSDK/Documentation/payment-channel-provider/index.md

 ### `deposit_and_open_channel`

-Opens a payment channel with the specified amount of ASI (FET) tokens in cogs (which are previously deposited on MPE) and expiration time.
+Opens a payment channel with the specified amount of ASI (FET) tokens in AFET (which are previously deposited on MPE) and expiration time.
 And then returns it.

 ##### args:

 - `account` (Account): The account object used to send the transaction.
-- `amount` (int): The amount of ASI (FET) tokens in cogs to deposit into the channel.
+- `amount` (int): The amount of ASI (FET) tokens in AFET to deposit into the channel.
 - `expiration` (int): The expiration time of the payment channel in blocks.
 - `payment_address` (str): The address of the payment recipient.
 - `group_id` (str): The ID of the payment group.